 It’s important to note that PC parts are influenced more by temperature compared to metal. as the temperature increases, polycarbonate parts will expand or lengthen, and as the temperature decreases, the material will contract or shorten.
 This can impact its use in assemblies.

 Polycarbonate is also not as resistant to chemicals.
-The material can handle limited exposure to many mineral acids, alcohol, mild soaps, oils and greases.
-Prolonged exposure can lead to corrosion and discoloring, but the impact of chemicals depends on other factors such as temperature, concentration of the chemicals, and length of exposure.
+The material can handle limited exposure to mineral acids, alcohol, mild soaps, oils and greases.
+But prolonged exposure can lead to corrosion and discoloring.
+The impact of chemicals depends on other factors such as temperature, concentration of the chemicals, and length of exposure.

-Overall, polycarbonate is a durable material that can be used in various industries.
+Overall, polycarbonate parts are durable and can be used in various industries.

 Thermoforming is a process where heat is applied to a polycarbonate sheet, and the material is bent into the desired shape.
 This is popular for mid- to large-sized parts in limited quantities.

-To manufacture high quantities of precise polycarbonate parts, CNC machining is the more efficient option.
-Precise injection molds become expensive, and the process is slower than CNC machines because the material needs to be melted and cooled down.
+To manufacture high quantities of precise polycarbonate parts, CNC machining is the most efficient option.
+Precise injection molds can be expensive, and the process is slower than CNC machines because the material needs to be melted and cooled down.
 CNC machines are able to produce thousands of identical parts, making the process significantly more efficient and less expensive.
-They’re able to cut and drill parts within 0.001” tolerances.
+CNC machines can cut and drill polycarbonate parts within 0.001” tolerances.

 After the part design is uploaded by the machinist, long pieces of polycarbonate bar stock are loaded into the CNC machine.
-The machines cuts and drills the material into the desired shape and size.
-Once the machine is set up and running, it can manufacture parts very quickly without much human intervention.
+The machines use various cutting tools to form the desired shape and size of the part.
+Once the CNC machine is set up and running, it can manufacture parts very quickly without much human intervention.